jorgeiglesiasfernandez/containers/app-items-mysql/README.md

 # Example MySQL Database

-In this example, you will start a MySQL database inside a container, and then create and populate the database.
-Also included is a mysql client for nodejs to test functionality.
+In this example, you will start a MySQL database inside a container, create a table and load values.

 Content: